 Funding

-Most loan applications only take a few minutes to complete, and funding can be delivered electronically to your bank account within two to three days.
-But the exact timeline depends on the type of lender you work with.
+Most loan applications only take a few minutes to complete, and funding can be delivered electronically to your bank account within one to three business days.
+But the exact timeline depends on the type of lender you work with and its underwriting process.

 Online lender

-• Funding time: As soon as one to three business days.
+• Funding time: Same day to three business days.

-Next-day funding is commonly advertised — although this relies on when you apply and how your bank processes deposits.
-Even if you are approved and funds are sent the next business day, you may not see the personal loan in your account for two or three more business days.
+Even if you are approved and funds are sent that same day, you may not see the money in your account for two or three more business days.
+It depends on how quickly your bank processes deposits.

 Bank